Johannes Erm

-Johannes Erm (born March 26, 1998) is an Estonian decathlete.

-He is the 2019 NCAA champion in decathlon.
+Johannes Erm (born March 26, 1998) is an Estonian decathlete and the reigning European champion and a silver medalist at the 2025 World Athletics Indoor Championships in the heptathlon.
+He competed at the 2020 and 2024 Olympic Games.
+He won the 2019 NCAA championships in the decathlon.

 Career

-Johannes Erm was born March 26 [1998] in Tartu.
+Johannes Erm was born March 26, 1998, in Tartu.
 He started school in Tallinn Secondary School of Science.
-In his youth he played football in the Estonian club FC Flora under the supervision of Priit Adamson.
+In his youth he played football in the Estonian club FC Flora.
 In 2011, he transitioned into track and field and started training with his trainer at the time Holger Peel.
 In 2017 he finished high school and went to study mechanical engineering in University of Georgia.
-His coach became Petros Kyprianou.
+Where he was coached by Petros Kyprianou.
 In 2021 his coach changed to James Thomas.
+In 2023, after finishing his studies and returning to Estonia, his coach changed back to Holger Peel.

-He was 11th at the 2020 Olympics with 8213 points.
+He finished eleventh in the decathlon at the delayed 2020 Olympics in Tokyo, Japan, with a tally of 8,213 points.